jamesmontemagno/monkey-cache/README.md

 Another goal of MonkeyCache is to offer a fast and native experience when storing and retrieving data from the Barrel.
 MonkeyCache uses a SQLite database to store all data across all platforms.
 This is super fast and is supported natively on each platform.
 In addition to the SQLite implementation is an implementation based on [LiteDB](http://www.litedb.org/) for data storage.
 Each have their own NuGet package, but have the same API, namespaces, and class names.
 This means that they can not be installed at the same time, but one or the other.

-Regardless of implementation Cache will always be stored in the default platform specific location:
+Regardless of implementation, Cache will always be stored in the default platform specific location:

 |Platform|Location|
 | ------------------- | :------------------: |